Verifying that Amazon Config is Successfully Started with the Amazon CLI - Amazon Config

 $ aws configservice describe-configuration-recorder-status { "ConfigurationRecordersStatus": [ { "name": "default", "lastStatus": "SUCCESS", "lastStopTime": 1414511624.914, "lastStartTime": 1414708460.276, "recording": true, "lastStatusChangeTime": 1414816537.148, "lastErrorMessage": "NA", "lastErrorCode": "400" } ] }

-The value true in the recording field confirms that the configuration recorder has started recording configurations of all your resources.
+The true value in the recording field confirms that the configuration recorder has started recording configurations.
 Amazon Config records the time in UTC.
 The output is displayed as a Unix timestamp.